 The bottom line

-While Monopoly for Nintendo Switch has a lot of great options and ways of playing, there are definitely some things that could be clearer.
+While the Monopoly Nintendo Switch game has a lot of great options and ways of playing, there are definitely some things that could be clearer.

 Hopefully, armed with this guide you now have everything you need to enjoy games either on your own, with friends locally or online, or just taking on the world.